ChunTao1999/SSDI/readme.md

 #### SSDI Detection Inference
 Below are the instructions to run SSDI inference based on the pretrained semantic segmentation models and bi-LSTM models, you would need to refer to `CelebA_syntax` and `SUNRGBD_syntax` folders.

 - CelebA
   There are 3 methods to run image grammar inference on CelebA images, as described in the [Towards Image Semantics and Syntax Sequence Learning](https://arxiv.org/pdf/2401.17515) paper, Figure 4.

   Navigate to the `CelebA_syntax` folder:
   ```bash
   cd CelebA_syntax
   ```

-  There are by default 7 part semantics in CelebA images, the number of hyperclusters is 20.
+  There are by default 7 part semantics in CelebA images, the number of hyperclusters is set to 20.

   To set configuration for your one-time inference, navigate to `CelebA_syntax/config/config_test_LSTM.py` and change the dataset corruption configs, to apply the desired corruption to the CelebA images.
 Choices are: `['landmark_shuffle', 'black_box', 'gaussian_blur', 'puzzle_solving']`.
 You can also determine the degree of corruption.